drkmsmithjr/AlexaSurfReport/README.md

 Code was modified from the Alexa Skills Kit and uses the www.surfline.com API

-New surf locations are shown in the spots DICT definition .
-You need the following:
+New surf locations are shown in the surfspot.cvs file.
+To add additional spots,    You need the following:
 * "location name"
 * the SpotID
 * regional ID